karmab/openshift-tekton-pipeline/README.md

-This repo contains assets to ease deploying openshift on openshift using kubevirt vms through a tekton pipeline
+This repo contains assets to ease deploying openshift on kubernetes/openshift using kubevirt vms, all through a tekton pipeline

 # Requisites

-- openshift cluster (with admin creds)
+- kubernetes/openshift cluster (with admin creds)
-- openshift pipelines and virtualization deployed
+- tekton/openshift pipelines and kubevirt/openshift virtualization deployed
-- storage in place
+- storage in place (for the disks of the vms)

 # Configuration